Common Questions About Labiaplasty Recovery

 When Can I Resume Sexual Intercourse?

 Expect to refrain from vaginal intercourse for at least six weeks after the surgery.
-Dr. Barach will examine you to determine if resuming intercourse is safe.
+Dr. Kayastha will examine you to determine if resuming intercourse is safe.
 Having intercourse before the surgeon’s clearance can cause serious damage.

 Are There Possible Complications With Labiaplasty?